thexerteproject/xerteonlinetoolkits/moodle_integration_readme.txt

 If the toolkits installation is installed in a separate directory to the moodle directory the user will not be automatically directed back to toolkits but can follow a link to toolkits from the moodle installation or revisit the toolkits url with the same browser to be automatically logged in.

 /////////////////////////////////////////////////////
-Installation
+Installation/Configuration
 Please follow these steps carefully.

 Step 1.
-Test your XOT installation before trying to use the moodle integration e.g. install toolkits and use demo.txt or switch.txt to make sure everything is working - creating, viewing, exporting an LO etc
+Test your XOT installation before trying to use the moodle integration e.g. install toolkits and use the guest authentication to make sure everything is working - creating, viewing, exporting an LO etc

+Note: the different authentication options are enabled/disabled at the bottom of config.php e.g. uncomment //$xerte_toolkits_site->authentication_method = 'Guest'; to test with guest authentication.

 Step 2.
-Edit the top of moodle_integration.txt and config.php and add the path to your moodle config file so that it points to the config.php in your moodle directory
-This needs to be the path from root rather than something like ../../moodle/config.php e.g. this might be something like the following: require("/home/youraccountname/public_html/config.php");
+Either by using the management page or by editing sitedetails in the database add the path to your moodle installation to the integration config path field e.g. this might be something like the following: require("/home/youraccountname/public_html/config.php");
 For a xampp/maxos install this should be something like: require("/xampp/htdocs/moodle/config.php");

-Step 3 rename moodle_integration.txt to moodle_integration.php
+Step 3 comment out //$xerte_toolkits_site->authentication_method = 'Guest'; and uncomment //$xerte_toolkits_site->authentication_method = 'Moodle';

-Step 4. view http://yourmoodle/yourxot/moodle_integration.php and ensure everything still works.
+Step 4. view http://yourmoodle/yourxot/ and ensure everything still works.
 You should be forced to login to Moodle and then returned back to XOT if installed inside the moodle directory. (see how this works above)

-Step 5.
-If everything is working rename or remove demo.php or switch.php used in step 1

-Step 6.
-If you are only using moodle for authentication you may wish to rename moodle_integration.php to index.php so that you can just use http://yourmoodle/yourxot/
+Step 5 (optional): If you wish to restrict authoring access to XOT e.g. not allow all moodle users to author you can easily do so by creating a custom profile field in moodle - see the commented our code at the bottom of config.php

 /////////////////////////////////////////////////////
 After installation/configuration
 You can verify you have configured the moodle path correctly by visiting your toolkits installation which should redirect you to login to moodle. (see the 'how this works' info above)

-Notes:

-moodle_integration.txt in this patch can be used in place of the ldap enabled index.php.
-To restore ldap access replace index.php with your original index.php

 /////////////////////////////////////////////////////